Top 10 tips for dealing with an underperforming employee

 Moira Grassick - Chief Operating Officer

 Poor employee performance affects both the worker and your wider business.
-Underperforming employees can have a domino effect.
-When colleagues see one employee slacking, their own motivation can decrease.
+Indeed, an underperforming employee can have a domino effect.

-In some cases, an employee may be genuinely trying but is simply not capable of hitting their targets or meeting your business’s standards.
+Underperformance can happen for a variety of reasons, due to capability or conduct.
+For instance, an employee may be genuinely trying but is simply not capable of hitting their targets or meeting your business’s standards.
+Meanwhile, other employees may be more than capable but lack the motivation to fulfil their duties.

 1) Know what you want from the employee

-If an employee is underperforming, you should first be clear on what level of performance you want and consider if the relevant standards have been properly communicated to the employee.
-If either party isn’t aware of the required standards, confusion is unavoidable.
+If an employee is underperforming, you should first be clear about what level of performance you want.
+What’s more, you should consider if the relevant standards have been properly communicated to the employee.
+If either party isn’t aware of the required standards, it can be easy to get confused, which can make the problem worse.

 2) Begin with an informal approach

 When you’re addressing a performance issue for the first time, approach it informally by having a conversation with the underperforming employee.
-This doesn’t mean that the issue goes unaddressed, it simply means that no formal disciplinary action will be taken at this stage.
-Approach this conversation with an open mind and empathise with the employee if their issue is a personal one.
+This doesn’t mean that the issue goes unaddressed; it simply means that no formal disciplinary action has yet been taken at this stage.

 3) Let the individual know that you have concerns

-The first practical step is to let the employee know that you have concerns with regard to their performance.
-This should be done in a private conversation with the employee.
-This isn’t a formal hearing, so there’s no need to formally invite the employee with notice.
-Again, it’s best to approach this conversation in a personal, friendly manner.
+You should let your employee know that you have concerns about their performance in a private conversation.
+This isn’t a formal hearing, so there’s no need yet to formally invite the employee with notice.
+Again, it’s best to approach this conversation in a personal way.

 4) Identify the problem

-If the reason is health-related, it may be necessary to obtain an expert medical opinion.
-If they have a disability, reasonable accommodations to the workplace may need to be considered.
+Meanwhile, if the reason is health-related, it may be necessary to obtain an expert medical opinion.
+And if they have a disability, reasonable accommodations to the workplace may need to be considered.
+Additionally, it’s always important to have a Sickness/Absence policy in place.

 5) Refer to further consequences

-Although you’re dealing with the issue informally, you should let the employee know that, should they show no signs of improvement, you may need to begin a formal disciplinary procedure.
+At this point, you should still be working on addressing the issue informally.
+While talking to the employee, you should let them know that if they don’t show signs of improvement, you may need to begin a formal disciplinary procedure.

 6) Monitoring